simplesalt/main-9bc77/content/posts/UXforsecurity3.md

 subtitle: "What's the user experience of your CMDB?"
 date: '2022-06-07'
 excerpt: >-
-  Perhaps you, like many, subscribe to the wisdom of CIS and campaign for an accurate IT Asset Inventory.
-Working with the IT Infrastructure and the CMDB teams, you've plumbed in discovery of on-prem server assets with your vulnerability scanner.
-You still need IT people to add useful information to the discovered assets, and need them to manually add cloud-hosted assets and worker endpoints.
   Consider the following user stories for managing IT Assets in the CMDB.
 Next week, we’ll unravel common threads, opportunities, and potential fixes.
 seo:
   title: "Better Security through solid UX 3: Another example"
   description: "What's the user experience of your CMDB?"